 Prof. Dr. Christoph Handschin " further information

 Postdoctoral Fellows

-Dr. Julien Delezie Dr. Sabrina Di Fulvio Dr. Regula Furrer
+Dr. Julien Delezie Dr. Regula Furrer Dr. Jonathan Gill Dr. Joaquin Perez-Schindler

 PhD Students

-Fabienne Battilana Jonathan Gill Anne Krämer Barbara Kupr Geraldine Maier Svenia Schnyder Martin Weihrauch
+Fabienne Battilana Anne Krämer Barbara Kupr Geraldine Maier Svenia Schnyder Martin Weihrauch

 Master Student

-Natasha Whitehead
+Jeannine Estelle Bosshard

-Administrative Assistant
+Administrative Assistants

-Jny Wittker
+Angelika Klarer Jny Wittker

 Technical Associates

-Gesa Brochmann Santana Santos Bettina Cardel
+Gesa Brochmann Santana Santos Bettina Cardel Stefan Steurer

 Research Group Sebastian Hiller

-Structural biology of outer membrane proteins
+Omp biogenesis, chaperones, and inflammasome signalling

-We are interested in structural and functional details of integral outer membrane proteins and their biogenesis at the atomic level.
-Proteins in the outer membranes of Gram-negative bacteria and mitochondria are responsible for a wide range of essential cellular functions, including signal transduction, catalysis, respiration, and transport.
-Our main technique of expertise is nuclear magnetic resonance (NMR) spectroscopy, which we use together with complementary techniques to address our biological and biophysical questions.
-Part of our activities is the development of new and improved NMR techniques for studies of membrane proteins, such as advanced isotope labeling schemes and non-uniform data processing schemes.
-Such techniques are applicable to membrane protein systems but will also stimulate research on other challenging biomacromolecules.
+We are interested in describing structural and functional details of integral outer membrane proteins and their biogenesis at the atomic level.
+The outer membrane proteins of Gramnegative bacteria and mitochondria are responsible for a wide range of essential cellular functions, including signal transduction, catalysis, respiration, and transport.
+At the same time, some of them are good targets for novel antibiotics.
+Our main technique of expertise is nuclear magnetic resonance (NMR) spectroscopy, which we combine with complementary techniques.
+Further interests are structural determinants for chaperone-client interactions and structural and functional aspects of the innate immune response.

 Molecular chaperones play a key role in outer membrane protein biogenesis, forming a natural assembly line for transport of the unfolded proteins to their target membrane.
-We employ highresolution NMR studies of large 70-100 kDa membrane proteinchaperone complexes to provide an atomic resolution description of the underlying molecular mechanisms, such as Skp (Fig. 1, Burmann et al., Nat.
+We employ highresolution NMR studies of large 70-100 kDa membrane protein-chaperone complexes to provide an atomic resolution description of the underlying molecular mechanisms, such as Skp (Fig. 1, Burmann et al., Nat.
 Struct.
 Mol.
 Biol.
 (2013)).
 Subsequent projects address the other chaperones.
 We want to know the details how the polypeptide transport is accomplished, how the substrates are recognized and how the final folding and insertion step is catalyzed.